TRPXVII/gabrielpenner.github.io/Books/Reading/index.md

 The War on Normal People - Andrew Yang

-Your Deceptive Mind: A Scientific Guide to Critial Thinking Skills - Steven Novella & The Great Courses
+Your Deceptive Mind: A Scientific Guide to Critical Thinking Skills - Steven Novella & The Great Courses

 ## Future Reading